Originally published 4/17/20.

 It’s like that moment that comes a few minutes after you smoke weed out of a vaporizer and realize just how high you are.

 The enormity of it all was overwhelming in a way that is hard to describe.
 For a second, I actually felt like I was inside the game.
 And no, I wasn’t high.
 LOL.
 “Smoke up Johnny!”

 Since that moment, I’ve never looked back.
 I still enjoy linear games like Uncharted, as they will always hold a special place in my heart.
 But Sandbox-style games like Fallout are truly unique and present to you an almost endless amount of possibilities.

 The fact that I could go anywhere and do anything was refreshing given the fact that I had grown up with side scrollers all my life.
 It’s not that games like Donkey Kong Country and Super Mario Bros. were bad; quite the contrary.

 In fact, I would argue that playing the game for the side quests is a lot more fulfilling than completing the main story.
 The exception, in this case, is Fallout New Vegas, which has arguably one of the best video game stories of all time.

-Some of the interactions that you have with Mr. House (who uploaded his consciousness into a computer FFS) are mind-blowing, as he explains to you what happened the day the bombs dropped, how he was personally involved, and all of the aftermath that ensued.
+Some of the interactions that you have with Mr. House are mind-blowing, as he explains to you what happened the day the bombs dropped, how he was personally involved, and all of the aftermath that ensued.

 Fallout 3 vs. New Vegas